wise-bit/advent-of-code/README.md

-# advent-of-code-2020
+# Advent of Code

-Solutions for Advent Of Code 2020
+Solutions for Advent of Code over the years by wise-bit.